spryker/spryker-docs/docs/scos/dev/feature-integration-guides/202204.0/company-account-feature-integration.md

 {% info_block warningBox "Verification" %}

-Log in with a Business on Behalf customer and in the top menu, see the selected company user status widget.
+Log in with a Business on Behalf customer, and in the top menu, see the selected company user status widget.

 {% endinfo_block %}